 Easy Delicious Pork Schnitzel

 We went on a little German feast!
 First off we made Kaesespaetzle, which is spaetzle (a homemade noodle) with cheese and caramelized onions.
-Now we moved onto Easy Delicious Pork Schnitzel.
+Now we moved on to Easy Delicious Pork Schnitzel.
 German food for the most part is rich and wonderful.
 I was amazed at the price of boneless, small pork chops, they are so inexpensive.
 You can change this up to Weinerschnitzel and use veal but it will be much more pricey!!

 A quick pound out of the pork chops and they were ready to roll.
 The whole process really took no time at all.
 Your family will go nuts for these.
 Such a simple meal and very inexpensive.
 Being fried it is not something you want to be doing all the time but add in a gorgeous big salad and be conservative and you can enjoy this dinner!
+If you want other amazing pork dinners try our Pork Tenderloin Wrapped in Puff Pastry or Bacon-Wrapped Pork Tenderloin.

 The birth place of schnitzel is Austria and many dishes overlap and are fused between the two countries of Germany and Austria.
 Other countries all influence their cuisine, such as France, Italy, Hungary and more.